osamusg/SpeAnaLED/README.md

 ## Other features
 - Sound device select (If you have 2 or more.)
-    - Windows sound control panel also must be changed by yourself.
+    - <strike>Windows sound control panel also must be changed by yourself.</strike>
+    - Now, Windows default sound device is automatically selected.
 - Peakhold-time adjust
 - Peakhold descent speed adjust
 - Sensitivity adjust